skedwards88/ShortStories/content/t3_estta6.md

 As the long years stretched by, that meager sustenance was wearing thin.
 Had the humans forgotten me, the greatest of all demons?

 My inferior demonic brethren were less fortunate.
-One by one they succumbed to the final darkness, their screams little more than a faded whisper as their weakened forms turned to dust.
+One by one, they succumbed to the final darkness, their screams little more than a faded whisper as their weakened forms turned to dust.
 I was all that was left.
 Moloch'ai Terranous, King of the Demons... king of nothing.

 So when I finally heard my name through the aether, felt the pull forward the light at the edge of the shadow realms, I wasn't in a state to resist.

 Blinking, I surveyed my surroundings.
 Calling it a pentagram with an altar of blood in the center would be generous.
-The fact that the penetagram was drawn in chalk and the alter was a stool with a cheap bowl wasn't lost on me, but I wasn't in a position to be picky.
+The fact that the penetagram was drawn in chalk and the altar was a stool with a cheap bowl wasn't lost on me, but I wasn't in a position to be picky.

 Greedily, I gulped down the blood, feeling power returning.
-As I drained the bowl I noticed, painted at the bottom of the bowl, a white cat raising it's paw as if in greeting.
+As I drained the bowl I noticed, painted at the bottom of the bowl, a white cat raising its paw as if in greeting.
 Strange...
 Perhaps it was some minor deity of this new age.

 I turned my attention to the summoner, and was surprised to see a little girl, barely 12 years old, if that.